-Unless there is an unavoidable medical appointment, legal obligation, or occasional family emergency, students should arrive at school on time each morning and stay until regular dismissal time in the afternoon.

-Any student who is not present in homeroom by 7:20 a.m. is tardy and must sign in with the office.
-They should bring a note from a parent/guardian explaining the tardiness, or the parent/guardian needs to come in the front office to sign them in.
+Excessive tardies and/or checkouts (excused or otherwise) jeopardize student learning.
+Excessive tardies and/or checkouts CAN and WILL be used in promotion/retention determinations.
+Students should arrive at school on time each morning and stay until regular dismissal time in the afternoon.
+Any student who arrives at school later than 8:30 a.m. is tardy and must sign in with the office.
+They should bring a note from a parent/guardian explaining the tardiness.
 Office personnel will issue a pass to class, which indicates if the tardiness is excused or unexcused.
 Teachers will not admit students to homeroom or class without a pass from the office.

-If students must check out early, a parent/guardian or other adult whose name is listed on the student's registration information must come to the main office to sign them out at the computer kiosk and request the student.
+If students must check out early, a parent/guardian or other adult whose name is listed on the student's registration information must come to the window in the front lobby to request the student and sign the student out on the computer.
 If possible, students should bring notes to school indicating the intention to check out early so that the paperwork can be done in advance.
 Students will not be permitted to leave the school premises during a school day unless called for at the office by an authorized person.
-When checking out a student, parents should be prepared to show a PHOTO ID.
-For the safety of our students, as well as to protect critical instruction time, students cannot be checked out after 2:00pm.
+When checking out a student, parents should be prepared to show a GOVERNMENT ISSUED PHOTO ID.
+There will be no checkouts after 3:45 p.m.
+To be eligible for Perfect Attendance incentives, students can have no tardies, checkouts, or absences.